Steinbeck D guitar

 When Maurice Condie came to see me about having me build him a D guitar, he suggested I base it on my Model 2.
-This has a longer body and was designed as a 12 fret, so needed no adaptation – this was a really good idea that should have occurred to me.
+This has a longer body and was designed as a 12 fret, so needed no adaptation – this was a really good idea.
 Not only does the longer body suit the lower pitch, it also feels and looks well balanced with the longer neck.

 This Model 2 based instrument is now my standard D guitar.

 Not only does it play a tone lower, whatever tuning is used the D guitar has a wonderful deep resonant sound, a sound you just can’t get from a standard scale guitar.